Security

 • dbt Cloud uses a dedicated firewall and private network to prevent unauthorized network access.

-• We limit access to sensitive data to a few senior employees.
+• We limit access to sensitive data to those with a business reason for access.